-Giovanni Chimienti held his PhD in Evolutionary and Environmental Sciences during 2016 and is currently Researcher in Zoology at the Department of Biology, University of Bari Aldo Moro (Italy).
-He is also part of the IUCN World Commission on Protected Areas, consultant for FAO and National Geographic Explorer.
-His main scientific research is about corals and benthic environments, with particular focus on mesophotic and deep ones.
-Chimienti’s studies concern coral taxonomy (Order Antipatharia, Alcyonacea and Pennatulacea), biodiversity and population structure of benthic habitats.
+Dr. Giovanni Chimienti is a marine biologist at the University of Bari and at the National Interuniversity Consortium for Marine Sciences (Italy).
+He is also a member of the IUCN World Commission on Protected Areas and National Geographic Explorer.
+His main scientific research is about corals and benthic habitats, with particular reference to taxonomy (order Antipatharia, Alcyonacea and Pennatulacea), biodiversity, and population structures.
 He uses submersibles and remotely operated vehicles for deep-sea explorations, as well as data collected during fishing operations.
-Moreover, he is developing non-invasive models to assess population structure and dynamics in vulnerable coral species using visual methods.
-Chimienti has received several prestigious scientific awards for his studies, including from the Italian Marine Biology Society, the Italian Zoological Union, the Accademia Nazionale dei Lincei, the Mediterranean Science Commission, the Deep-Sea Biology Society, and Prince Albert II of Monaco.
+He also studies the effects of anthropogenic impacts on coral populations.
+In the course of his work, Dr. Chimienti has discovered some spectacular mesophotic and deep coral habitats in different areas of the world, described new species and participated in the process of protecting some of the most strategic coral habitats in the Mediterranean Sea.
+Dr. Chimienti has received several prestigious scientific awards for his research, including from Accademia Nazionale dei Lincei, the Mediterranean Science Commission, the Deep-Sea Biology Society, and Prince Albert II of Monaco.